 The Nervous System’s Role Over Time

 Sexual arousal depends heavily on intricate signaling within both the central nervous system (brain and spinal cord) and peripheral nerves controlling genital responses.
-With age-related neural degeneration or decreased neurotransmitter efficiency, these signals weaken or slow down.
+With aging, nerve responsiveness and sensory processing may become less efficient, and these shifts can slow the sexual response cycle.

-Moreover, psychological factors tied to aging—such as anxiety about performance or body image concerns—can influence nervous system activity related to sexual function indirectly extending refractory periods.
+Moreover, psychological factors tied to aging—such as anxiety about performance, relationship stress, or body image concerns—can influence nervous system activity related to sexual function and indirectly extend refractory periods.

 Impact of Lifestyle Factors on Refractory Period Duration By Age